n6ai/minze/docs/api/index.md

 ### reactive

 Dynamically creates reactive properties on the element.
-A change to a reactive property will request a component rerender. `reactive` should be an array containing one or more tuples.
+A change to a reactive property will request a component re-render. `reactive` should be an array containing one or more tuples.
-In JavaScript tuples are ordinary arrays, but in TypeScript they are their own type, defining the length of the array and the types of its elements.
+In JavaScript, tuples are ordinary arrays, but in TypeScript they are their own type, defining the length of the array and the types of its elements.

 Every tuple takes up to 3 values.
 The first 2 are required, the third is optional.